Your child can join the ranks of more than 2.1 million Young Eagles and see their world from a whole new perspective!

 Each Young Eagle will experience a safe and enjoyable flight that will give them new perspectives on the world and life in general.
 Young Eagles program participants will understand that an individual's potential is unlimited and for them, the sky is the limit!

 Who are the pilots?

 The pilots participating in the Young Eagles program are local members of EAA who are volunteering their time and aircraft to make your child’s flight possible.
 Each pilot is licensed by the FAA (or governing organization outside the U.S., such as Transport Canada) and all aircraft are likewise licensed by the government.
 The flights are conducted according to federal regulations.
 EAA does not allow aerobatics during a Young Eagle flight.

 How does my child become a Young Eagle?

 If your child is between the ages of 8 and 17, pick up the phone and call the EAA180 Young Eagles Coordinator, Chip Miller to obtain more information.
 Call Chip Miller at 941-356-0591 or email him at: email@example.com

 As a parent or guardian, you'll need to complete a Young Eagle registration form for the flight.
-Accompany your youth to the Young Eagles table located in the lobby of Dolphin Aviation at 8191 N. Tamiami Trail (KSRQ) on the third Saturday (9-12 noon) of the month and fill out the forms there.
+Accompany your youth to the Young Eagles table located in the hanger of Universal Flight Services at 8140 15 St. E. (on old 301 on the East side of the airport) on the third Saturday (9-12 noon) of the month and fill out the forms there.
 The Young Eagles volunteers can help you fill out the form and answer any other specific questions you may have.

 What will the flight be like?